rust-lang/blog.rust-lang.org/_posts/2016-05-16-rust-at-one-year.md

 ### Rust in community

-It turns out that people like to get together and talk Rust:
+It turns out that people like to get together and talk Rust.
+We had a sold out [RustCamp] last August, and several upcoming events in 2016:

-- August 2015: a sold-out [RustCamp];
 - September 9-10, 2016: the first [RustConf] in Portland, OR, USA;
 - September 17, 2016: [RustFest], the European community conference, in Berlin, Germany;
 - October 27-18, 2016: [Rust Belt Rust], a Rust conference in Pittsburgh, PA, USA;